Evolutionary instability of selfish learning in repeated games: Methods

 Instead of a bell curve, $\omega$ could be a bump function such as

 (see \sfig{w_function}b).
 In practice, we do not see significant qualitative differences between these two functions provided the parameters are chosen properly.
-However, relative to \eq{bump_function}, \eq{gaussian_function} does have the advantage of depending on only one shape parameter, $\sigma$.
+However, relative to \eq{bump_function}, the function in \eq{gaussian_function} does have the advantage of depending on only one shape parameter, $\sigma$.